Introduction - FDR Compliance

 If you have questions about which employee positions within your organization should be required to take the training, please contact Senior Preferred at SeniorPreferred.FDR@quartzbenefits.com

 The only exception to the training requirement is that FDRs are deemed to have met the FWA training requirements through enrollment into the Medicare program or accreditation as a supplier of durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS).
-Such parties are still required to complete the general compliance training requirement.
+Those parties deemed to have met the FWA training, are still obligated to complete the general compliance training requirement.
 FDRs who are deemed to have met the FWA training requirements, will need to provide Senior Preferred proof of deemed status.